The Graduate Program in Early Christian Studies

 If you are applying through pathways 2 and 3 above, you should lodge two applications, one for Early Christian Studies and one for the Department within which you wish to complete the M.A.
 Both applications should be for the full M.A./Ph.D. track, but add on the line "Program" the words "with the intention of proceeding to a Ph.D. in Early Christian Studies."
 This guarantees that all your options are kept open, regardless of which one you eventually settle on.
 Again, tick "School of Arts and Sciences" as your "School" box.

-In addition, those applying through pathways 2 and 3 above should include, alongside the "Statement of Purpose" required of every applicant (a 1-2 sided letter), a separate signed letter addressed to the chair of the department in which they hope to complete their M.A. and to the director of the Center for the Study of Early Christianity (two letters, therefore), specifying their intention of completing a Ph.D. in Early Christian Studies, and explaining why they want to follow one of these pathways.
-The chair of Semitics is currently Dr Edward M. Cook, and of Greek and Latin Professor William E. Klingshirn; and the director of the center is Professor Philip Rousseau.
+In addition (i.e. in addition to your formal online application mentioned above), those applying through pathways 2 and 3 above should send a separate signed letter addressed to the chair of the department in which they hope to complete their M.A. and to the director of the Center for the Study of Early Christianity (two letters, therefore), specifying their intention of completing a Ph.D. in Early Christian Studies, and explaining why they want to follow one of these pathways.
+The chair of Semitics is currently Dr Edward M. Cook, and of Greek and Latin Dr. Sarah Brown Ferrario; and the director of the center is Professor William Klingshirn.